Profiting By Integrating Electronic Waste Into The Circular Economy

 While moving away from the linear production model erodes some of the historic profit centers for businesses in the technology industry, it also opens doors for huge value to be garnered by capturing more materials and components at the end of their first lives and maintaining their integral value.

-Businesses that make bold steps to embrace circularity will receive a strong ESG score from investors, and improve their brand image for customers; an increasingly important differentiator in a competitive market.
+Businesses that make bold steps to embrace circularity will receive a strong ESG score from investors, and improve their brand image for customers; an increasingly important differentiator in a competitive market – particularly when aligned with broader sustainable waste management initiatives.

 Reuse and recovery of components and end materials